-At the Annual General Meeting held on 10 February 2009, the Shareholders voted for the transformation of the Group's governance from a two-tiered Supervisory Board / Management Board model towards a single Board of Directors structure with a Chairman & CEO.
-Leveraging the new Board elected with the strong support of all shareholders, the Group now has the necessary reactivity to operate in the more challenging economic environment and execute its transformation programme.
+At the Annual General Meeting held on February 10th, 2009, the shareholders voted for the transformation of the Group's governance from a two-tiered Supervisory Board / Management Board model towards a single Board of Directors structure with a Chairman & CEO.
+Leveraging the new Board elected with the strong support of all shareholders, the Group now has the necessary reactivity to operate in the more challenging economic environment and execute its transformation program.